Ramgarh Shekhawati: Geography

 Ramgarh Shekhawati town is located in Shekhawati region of Rajasthan.
 The area surrounding this town is semi-arid.
 The town located at trijunction of Churu district in north, Jhunjhunu district in East and Sikar district in south.
-The city of Churu is at a distance of about 17 km from the town.The famous personality Shri Shivraj Kavia's village Nimakidhani is 3 km from RamgRh Shekhawati.
+The city of Churu is at a distance of about 17 km from the town.
+The Nimakidhani, famous as Shri Shivraj Kavia's village, is 3 km from RamgRh Shekhawati.